<> <> <> <>

 Facial hair

-If you're a fan of facial hair, this might your opportunity to grow a beard to draw people's gaze away from the hair on your head.
+If you're a fan of facial hair, this might be your opportunity to grow a beard to draw people's gaze away from the hair on your head.

 Whether you have a widow's peak or it is developing into a receding hairline, it's totally understandable if you aren't overly fond of your hairline and there is nothing wrong with seeking help.